tommyli03/GameDesignFinalProject/README.md

 # Gameplay
-- Players can move with WASD keys, jump with the space key, and also dash by pressing a movement key twice in quick succession.
-Dashes can be done in any direction (such as double jumping when clicking space twice) but have a cooldown.
+- Players can move with WASD keys, jump with the space key, and also dash by pressing shift.
+Dashes can be done in any direction but has a cooldown shown by the blue bar underneath health.
+- Firing will be done by left-clicking, and aiming will be done by right-clicking
-- Players can swing between obstacles (islands, walls, etc.) with the grapple hook arm using right click on the mouse.
-Players can grapple to specified locations on the terrain denoted by some symbol.
+- Players can jump to obstacles (islands, walls, etc.) with the grapple hook arm using E.
-- Other than grappling, movement involves running, jumping, and wall-running
+- Other than grappling, movement involves running and jumping
-- There will be two kinds of terrain: interactable (buttons to shoot that move certain parts, able to be walked on, or able to be grappled to) and non-interactable (background)
 - Enemies will fire projectiles that the player needs to dodge in order to stay alive, but can also be shot themselves in order to die.
 There will be a variety of enemies, including flying ones, larger ones, etc.
-- There will be a simple narrative, about 3-4 levels, and a final boss at the end of the last level.
-We hope to allow players to unlock guns as they play, and when they die, they restart at the beginning of the level, allowing for levels to be checkpoints.
+- There will be a simple narrative, about 3-4 levels at the end of the last level.
+We hope to allow players to unlock guns as they play, and when they die, they restart at the beginning.
-- We're also planning on making the final boss very large and giving the player options to traverse the surface of the boss while attacking weakpoints, similar to the fight with the Titans from God of War 3.

 # Development Plan